inforcharge/api/source/index.html.md

 Attribute Name | Description
 --------- | -----------
 id | The ID of the order
-impression | How many times your video thumbnails were shown to viewers. click | show you the number of times people clicked on your video. clickthrough_rate | the number of clicks that your ad receives divided by the number of times your ad is shown. view | show the number of times people watched video ad. view_rate | shows you the number of views divided by the number of times your ad is shown male | how many male people watched video ad. female | how many female people watched video ad. age_18_24 | how many people age between 18 ~ 24 watched video ad. age_25_34 | how many people age between 25 ~ 34 watched video ad. age_35_44 | how many people age between 35 ~ 44 watched video ad. age_45_54 | how many people age between 45 ~ 54 watched video ad. age_65 | how many people age over 65 watched video ad.
+total_budget | An amount that specify the maximum amount of budget spend over the period in which it runs. total_cost | An amount that already spend over the period. daily_budget | An amount that you set for each ad to spend each day. daily_cost | An amount that you already spent each day. impression | How many times your ads were shown to viewers. click | Show you the number of times people clicked on your video. clickthrough_rate | The number of clicks that your ad receives divided by the number of times your ad is shown. view | Show the number of times people watched video ad. view_rate | Show you the number of views divided by the number of times your ad is shown male | How many male people watched video ad. female | How many female people watched video ad. age_18_24 | How many people age between 18 ~ 24 watched video ad. age_25_34 | How many people age between 25 ~ 34 watched video ad. age_35_44 | How many people age between 35 ~ 44 watched video ad. age_45_54 | How many people age between 45 ~ 54 watched video ad. age_65 | How many people age over 65 watched video ad.
 25% view | TBD
 50% view | TBD
 75% view | TBD